jbussemaker/SBArchOpt/sb_arch_opt/algo/hebo_readme.md

 ## Usage

-The `get_hebo` function can be used to get an interface object for running the optimization.
+The `get_hebo_optimizer` function can be used to get an interface object for running the optimization.
 The `hebo` object also has an ask-tell interface if needed.

 ```python